Eat Well Health helps Support at Home providers identify nutrition risk earlier

 - Eat Well Health telehealth dietitians: ideal if you don’t have dietitians on staff, and also useful for surge capacity when internal teams are stretched.

-We’re designed to work alongside your existing clinical relationships.
-In-house or external dietitians can log in and recommend clients directly, or upload their own recommendations to support eligible nutrition product claims.
+Eat Well Health is designed to work alongside your current clinical relationships.
+In-house or external dietitians can log in and recommend clients directly, or upload their own recommendations to support access to nutrition support shakes.

 Operational follow-through